-- A. Chief of Mission - 1.
-Chiefs of Mission shall be familiar with CISM regulations - 2.
-Missions must not only participate or be present at sports events, they are also required to participate in information conferences on CISM, study days, commemorative and cultural events and ceremonies organized by the host nation. - B. Conduct of a Mission - The Chiefs of Mission is responsible for the behaviour of his team in sports and general discipline.
+- 1. The Chiefs of Mission is responsible for the behaviour of his team in sports and general discipline.
 The Chief shall ensure that members of his mission respect the rules and directives prescribed by CISM and organizers of the championship.
 The respect of schedules is particularly important as they form the basis for the effective conduct of competitions and ceremonies.
 Instances of indiscipline or poor sportsmanship will be handled by Championship officials and may result in the disqualification of individual athletes or teams. - 2.
 The Chief of Mission shall also enforce the rules concerning behaviour and dress during the ceremonies.
 He plays an important role in promoting the CISM spirit among his mission, a spirit represented by friendly attitude towards other missions, courtesy towards organizers and fair-play in competition.
 The mission, who does not wear military uniforms during the opening ceremony of a Championship, will not be authorized to take part in the Championship.
 The Official CISM Representative will communicate this decision. - 3.
 In conformity with the Statutes and traditions of CISM, any political or religious action during a CISM event, in particular the dissemination of propaganda documents, pictures, brochures, reviews, etc, is strictly forbidden.
 Any contravention shall result in the exclusion of the mission from further competition.